davidmelash/web_scraping_BeautifulSoup/README.md

 # Web scraping with BeautifulSoup
 Python web scraping example
-This python scripts shows price scraping for our goal
+This python script shows price scraping for our goal

 ### Installing BeautifulSoup4
 ***